dumrauf/post2ghost/README.md

 Here, the `feature_image` is stored _locally_ at `images/how-hard-can-it-be.jpg`.
 Note that the path to the image is _relative_.

 The `slug` is manually set to `how-hard-can-it-be` and the `tags` is set to the _existing_ tag `"How Hard Can It Be?!"`.
-See also the limitations around only using preexisting tags and how to reference them as outlined below.
+See also the limitations around referencing tags as outlined below.

 ### A Note on Metadata Inside Markdown Articles